W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What are some ways that we can optimize the way an application interacts with a database?

 - What do we mean by an n + 1 query and why is it bad?
+How do we avoid it?

 # Possible Project Question